contagon/handbook/handbook/10-aaronic-priesthood.md

 Aaronic Priesthood quorums meet on Sundays to strengthen faith, build unity, strengthen families and homes, and make plans to participate in God’s work of salvation and exaltation.
 The bishopric and youth quorum leaders, supported by advisers, plan Sunday meetings.

-!
-Imageyoung men studying
 Quorum meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
 Meetings begin with a prayer.
 A member of the quorum presidency (or one of the bishop’s assistants in the priests quorum) conducts.
 He leads the quorum in reciting the theme and counseling together about assignments, duties, and other matters.

 A quorum member or adult leader then leads gospel instruction.
 Quorum leaders counsel with advisers about who should teach.
 Meeting outlines are found in [Come, Follow Me](https://www.churchofjesuschrist.org/study/come-follow-me?lang=eng).
 Meetings should end with a prayer.

-Normally, each Aaronic Priesthood quorum meets separately (see [10.1.5](10-aaronic-priesthood.md#1015-imageicon-guidelines-for-adaptationstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-adapting-quorums-to-local-needs)).
+Normally, each Aaronic Priesthood quorum meets separately (see [10.1.5](10-aaronic-priesthood.md#1015-ao-adapting-quorums-to-local-needs)).
 Young men and young women may occasionally combine for a Sunday lesson, as coordinated by the bishopric and the Young Women presidency.

 Young men are encouraged to participate in seminary (see [15.1](15-seminaries-and-institutes.md#151-seminary)).